SCRT-Capstone-2025-26/firmware/analysis/README.md

-# Overview

-This repository contains tools, scripts, and simulations for calibrating, testing, and analyzing data from an embedded system, likely related to a flight controller or similar sensor-based project.

-## File Descriptions

 ### Calibration & Analysis
 * **`calib.py`**: See **`CALIBRATION.md`**
 * **`parse.py`**: General script to handle the data files from a flight.
 If run with a filepath `python3 parse.py path/to/file.bin` it will plot the binary logs.